rlsn/Ingestor/README.md

     └── partition_2
 ...
 ```
-File storage is chosen for its comparatively high cost efficiency, scalability, and ease of management compared to other types of storage.
+File storage is used for its comparatively high cost efficiency, scalability, and ease of management compared to other types of storage.

 The dataset info and storage status is tracked by a metadata file `metadata.json` for efficient reference and update.
 ### Dependencies
 - python >= 3.11
 - huggingface_hub: Provides native support for datasets hosted on Hugging Face, making it an ideal library for downloading.
-- pyarrow: Used to compress and extract parquet files, a data file format designed for efficient data storage and retrieval, compatible with pandas.
+- pyarrow: Used to compress and extract parquet files, a data file format designed for efficient data storage and retrieval.
-- pandas: Used to load the text dataset into memory for downstream data consumers.
+- pandas: Used to structure the dataset info tabular form for downstream data consumers.
 It provides a handy API for data manipulation and access, as well as chunking and datatype adjustments for memory efficiency.
+- nicegui (optional): Used to serve GUI frontend

+## Workflow
+Refer to [docs/workflow.md](docs/workflow.md) for comprehensive instructions on how to set up the system, acquire, manage and utilize datasets.